Réseau express métropolitain: Stations

 When fully completed, the REM will consist of 26 stations on three branches.
 Twelve of these stations are on the former suburban Deux-Montagnes line and became part of the REM after being converted to rapid transit standards.
 Several have received new names since the project's inception.
 All stations on the REM will be accessible, and STM Metro interchange stations at McGill and Édouard-Montpetit have been retrofitted for accessibility.

 Main line

-All stations on the main line of the Réseau express métropolitain are projected to have a train frequency of 2.5 minutes during rush hour and 5 minutes at other times, both toward Brossard station and toward the three different branches.
+All stations on the main line of the Réseau express métropolitain have a train frequency of 2.5 minutes during rush hour and 5 minutes at other times, both toward Brossard station and toward the three different branches.